Hotel Ponce Intercontinental

 The Hotel Ponce Intercontinental (also known as "El Ponce") is an abandoned hotel with a still existing structure at Cerro del Vigía in Ponce, Puerto Rico.
 The structure is considered a historic landmark and a national icon in the city of Ponce and Puerto Rico.
 The property is currently owned by Misla Hospitality Group, a family of local Ponce investors who bought it from CBC Development.
 Its architecture is classical modern.
 When it opened, in 1960, it became the first modern hotel in the city.
 The structure is currently under reconstruction and is expected to reopen under the Marriott's Tribute Portfolio brand.

 Location and features

-The hotel is located in the northern section of the city of Ponce, on a hill just north of the El Vigia Hill, behind Cruceta del Vigía and Castillo Serralles.
-The hotel had a large circular outdoor swimming pool, a dining room named Salón Ponciana, a cocktail bar named Bar Coquí; and a casual restaurant called El Cafetal.
+The hotel is located in the northern section of the city of Ponce, on a hill just north of El Vigia Hill, behind Cruceta del Vigía and Castillo Serralles.
+The hotel had a large circular outdoor swimming pool, a dining room named Salón Ponciana, a cocktail bar named Bar Coquí, and a casual restaurant called El Cafetal.
 The hotel also had a casino that operated until 1973.
-On the top of the hotel, WRIK-TV had its transmission antenna.
+On top of the hotel, WRIK-TV had its transmission antenna.
 The hotel is on a lot measuring approximately 25 cuerdas (roughly 25 acres).
 The land area is 22.5 cuerdas.